 As the panel considers trends in community justice sentencing (Question One) and the implementation and impact of the McLeish recommendations (Question Four), it is imperative account for the fact the demographics of people involved in the criminal justice system today are very different to those involved in the justice system at the time the McLeish report was written, particularly to the extent to which aggregate ‘performance’ measures are involved in this assessment.

-we suggest that performance metrics for the CJS which rely on could be supplemented in three ways.
+Moving forwards, we suggest that performance metrics for the CJS which rely on aggregate rates could be supplemented in three ways.
 First, analysis of headline trends could be accompanied by analysis of whether the same trends are seen for all relevant demographic groups; Scottish Government already provides breakdowns by age and sex, there may be other important groups.
-Second, data ingbetween justice organisations and researchers would allow incorporating richer contextual information about the people who have been in contact with the CJS, and so allow more relevant comparisons to be made about how reconviction rates have changed over time.
+Second, data sharing between justice organisations and researchers would allow linkage studies to incorporating richer contextual information about the people who have been in contact with the CJS, and so allow more relevant comparisons to be made about how reconviction rates have changed over time.
 Third, quantitative performance measures should be triangulated with qualitative understandings of how the CJS is performing.

 References